Christiaan-Ghijselinck/KangooZE-apk/README.md

 The **KangooZE-4.0.4.apk** installs on Smartphones with Android Version 6 to up to inclusive Version 16 and without a warning about obsolete version ( tested ) and on all lower numbered versions ( vers.
 6 , 11 , 15 and 16 were tested ).
 The Android version number used by the Smartphone can be found within "About" via "Settings".
 See also https://web.archive.org/web/20251004161259/https://apilevels.com/ or https://apilevels.com/ if available.

 The **KangooZE-4.0.5.apk** version is very preliminary and provided upon request.
-Use it with precaution and report any problems , eventually fall back to version 4.0.4.
+Use it with precaution and report any problems , eventually fall back to version 4.0.4 after uninstalling 4.0.5.